vishnupal/test1/README.md

 ![Script_job1](Ss/job1.jpg)

 ![Test_job1](Ss/job1_test.jpg)

+## After commit job
 ![Test_web](Ss/test_webserver.jpg)

 ##

-#### JOB 2:
+## JOB 2:

-#### Created a job named job2 and prod_env for this ,the developer when commits it pushes to github automatically using git post-commit hook and github webhook triggered job job2 where the code is copied and after successful copy, the next job which is chained it with gets initiated and the docker is launched with the configurations as done and is again triggered when QAT team certified the test branch code.
+### Created a job named job2 and prod_env for this ,the developer when commits it pushes to github automatically using git post-commit hook and github webhook triggered job job2 where the code is copied and after successful copy, the next job which is chained it with gets initiated and the docker is launched with the configurations as done and is again triggered when QAT team certified the test branch code.

-## Add repo in the jenkins .
-This is luanch a Production env when the Developer commit .
-And deploy Master file on the Production
+## I also craete  github-webhook so when the Develope_1  commit jenkins job2 auto run and create   production_env and  every time same docker image use.
 ![Production_env](Ss/job2.jpg)

-## It trigger only when github-webhook
+## It trigger only when Developer_1 commit
 ![Production_env](Ss/jobI2.jpg)

 ## Below scriptis run when jenkins trigger